List of demolished buildings and structures in Melbourne: Fish Market (1892–1959)

 Melbourne's first fish market was built in 1865 on the prime south west corner of Swanston Street and Flinders Street, until the Melbourne City Council built a grand new facility at the western end of Flinders Street, which opened in 1892.
 It was built in two parts either side of the new railway viaduct connecting Flinders Street Station to Spencer Street Station.
-The block-long part facing Flinders Street housed general markets and storage, while the fish market itself was on the other side of the viaduct, facing the river, and it served as Melbourne's commercial fish market for more than fifty years.
+The block-long part facing Flinders Street housed general markets and storage, while the fish market itself was on the other side of the viaduct, facing the river, and it served as Melbourne's commercial fish market for nearly 70 years.

 Architect RG Gordon won the competition for the design with a landmark Gothic Revival style building featuring multiple tall conical turrets, and a large clock tower in the centre, though the clock was never installed.
 Described at the time of its completion as one of the finest set of market buildings in the world, the Fish Market was also controversial, running 22% over budget at £220,000.
+Though a striking addition to the city scape, there were regular problems and criticisms.
+As early as 1895, some subsidence and cracking became apparent, which was again reported in 1910, and again in 1922.
+In 1939 the market was described as obsolete, and in 1946 was described as an eyesore and unhygienic, but remained in use for another decade.

-By the 1950s, the market was surrounded by busy roads and could not accommodate the increasing volume, and there were plans to extended King Street across the river, and taking Flinders Street over the approach on a viaduct, which would necessitate demolition of part of the fish market.
-The Melbourne City Council decided to build a new fish market in West Melbourne, which opened in 1959, and Whelan's demolished the old market in the same year.
+By the 1950s, the market was surrounded by busy roads and could not accommodate the increasing volume, and there were plans to extended King Street across the river, and taking Flinders Street over King Street on a viaduct, which would necessitate demolition of part of the market building.
+The Melbourne City Council decided to build a new fish market, and purchased a large site in West Melbourne for the fish, fruit and vegetable wholesale markets in 1956.
+The new fish market was built first, and opened in 1959, and Whelan's demolished the old market in the same year.
 Its elaborate wrought-iron gates were saved and are now at the entrance to Fawkner Cemetery.
-The site of the market was used as a car park which included additional land reclaimed from the Yarra river; the riverside portion was landscaped in 1982 and became Batman Park.
-In the early 2000s, the Flinders Street portion was developed into apartment buildings.
+The site of the market was used as a car park which included additional land reclaimed from the Yarra river; eventually the riverside portion was landscaped in 1982 and became Batman Park.
+In 2009, the Flinders Street portion was developed into an apartment, office and retail complex called Northbank Place.